Skip to main content

 For this review, an anonymized review process will be used in which the identity of the investigators and institutions is withheld until the last stage of review.
 In the first stage, the peer review panel will use the anonymized Specific Aims pages to identify a subset of applications with the most transformative potential.
 In the second stage, this subset of applications will be evaluated by "Mail Reviewers," who will use the anonymized Specific Aims pages and anonymized Research Strategy components to provide feedback on the significance, innovation and approach.
 In the third stage, the peer review panel, informed by the Mail Reviews, will prioritize the applications to be discussed; then, after having access to the complete applications, will finalize the applications to be discussed and discuss and score these in a panel meeting.
 All criteria will be assessed in the scoring by the panel.
 All other applications will be considered as "Not Discussed".
 See the Application & Award Guide for more information.

-2. Why is anonymized review be piloted for the review of the Transformative Research Award applications?
+2. Why is anonymized review being piloted for the review of the Transformative Research Award applications?

-A Working Group in the Advisory Committee to the Director evaluated the Common Fund High-Risk High-Reward Research Program.
-The Working Group presented its findings and recommendations in June 2019.
+A Working Group in the Advisory Committee to the Director evaluated the Common Fund High-Risk High-Reward Research Program and presented its findings and recommendations in June 2019.
 The Working Group found that the program was effective in supporting innovative and impactful research and that, overall, women and underrepresented groups were not adversely affected by the review process.
 It found, however, the applicant pool had limited diversity.
 The Working Group recommended that anonymized review be piloted to help improve applicant diversity at both the investigator and institution level.
-The anonymized review is being piloted with the Transformative Research Award initiative.
+The Transformative Research Award was chosen to pilot an anonymized review.

 3. Why isn't my submitted Transformative Research Award application showing up in my eRA Commons account?